Restorative justice

 - helping them to understand how their actions affect other people

-- giving them a chance to apologise
+- giving them a chance to explain or apologise

 - allowing them to deal with any feelings of guilt and remorse